Turkey's e-commerce giant Trendyol enters European market

-Turkey's largest e-commerce company, Trendyol, has entered the European market with a new website that it will use to serve 27 countries, including Italy, Spain and the U.K.
+One of Turkey's largest e-commerce companies, Trendyol, has entered the European market with a new website that it will use to serve 27 countries, including Italy, Spain and the U.K.

 Trendyol sells products in a wide variety of categories such as clothing, decorations, cosmetics and electronics.
 Initially, it will focus on clothing sales in countries like Italy and Spain, which are home to ready-to-wear giants such as Zara and Mango, according to a report by Turkish daily Dünya on Friday.
 The report cited the social media statements of Demet Suzan Mutlu, the founder of Trendyol, on the company’s opening to Europe.